GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/cross_origin_embedder_policy/index.md

 title: "Cross-origin embedder policy"
 seoTitle: "Chrome Extensions: cross_origin_embedder_policy"
 date: 2021-08-03
-#updated:
+updated:
 description: Reference documentation for the cross_origin_embedder_policy property of manifest.json.
 ---

 The `cross_origin_embedder_policy` manifest key lets the extension specify a value for the [Cross-Origin-Embedder-Policy][mdn-coep] (COEP) response header for requests to the extension's origin.
-This includes the extension's background context (service worker or background page), popup, options page, tabs that are open to an extension resource, etc.
+This includes the extension's service worker, popup, options page, tabs that are open to an extension resource, etc.

 Together with [cross_origin_opener_policy][doc-coop], this key allows the extension to opt into [cross-origin isolation][doc-coi].